 MTU's targets for the financial year 2018 are as follows:

-Revenues in the military engine business are expected to remain stable in 2018.
+Revenues from the military engine business are expected to remain stable in 2018.

-2018 will be another year of high investment spending.
-However, MTU plans to compensate for these effects through its operating activities and achieve a higher free cash flow conversion rate (ratio of free cash flow to net income adjusted) compared with the 2017 financial year.
+2018 will again be another year of substantial investment spending.
+However, MTU plans to compensate for this cash outflow through its operating activities and achieve a higher free cash flow conversion rate (ratio of free cash flow to net income adjusted) compared with the 2017 financial year.
 The current forecast foresees a cash flow conversation rate in the order of 40 to 50% (2017: 37%).

 In addition to information relating to past events, this report also contains forward-looking statements.
 Such passages can generally be identified through the use of such terms as ‘expect’, ‘estimate’, ‘intend’, ‘plan’, ‘anticipate’, ‘predict’, ‘will’, ‘believe’, ‘is likely to’, ‘might’ and similar phrases, or through the fact that they are presented in the context of a strategy.
 Forward-looking statements relate to future expectations, developments, trends, and business strategies, and are based on analyses or predictions of MTU’s future business performance and estimates of figures that cannot be affirmed with any certainty at the present time.
 These forward-looking statements merely reflect MTU’s current outlook at the time the statements were made, and MTU does not accept any responsibility for updating forward-looking statements except in cases where it is a statutory requirement.
 The forward-looking statements contained in this chapter involve known and unknown risks, uncertainties, and other factors that may result in an actual future outcome based on real events, developments and performances that deviates significantly from the content of the statements presented here.
 These factors include changes in the general economic climate and business environment, exchange rate fluctuations, in addition to the factors enumerated in the "risk report" section of the MTU Annual Report 2015.